harshraj1695/Git_MST/README.md

    ## Solutions of the problem statement

-  Go to Github account-> Go to repository -> Create New repository -> Name"Git_MST" -> select it as public-> none in git ignore -> "GNU public " in lisene -> Create repository.
+  Go to GitHub account-> Go to repository -> Create New repository -> Name"Git_MST" -> select it as public-> none in git ignore -> "GNU public " in line -> Create repository.

  **1** Go to Github account-> Go to repository -> Create New repository -> Name"Git_MST" -> select it as public-> none in git ignore -> "GNU public " in lisene -> Create repository.
   ![repogorm](1.png)

-  **2** For adding remote into the git use command "_git remote add origin url_" ad eddit the file "vi abc.txt" and commit using"git commit -m "message""
+  **2** For adding remote into the git use the command "_git remote add origin url_" ad edit the file "vi abc.txt" and commit using"git commit -m "message""

   ![remote add](4.png)